If you are not a lazy blogger you should put your hands on affiliate marketing.

 If you don’t have any product or service to sell, you can become a Publisher (affiliate) to sell someone else’s product.

 As a new blogger, we always prefer the later one.

 First, you need to find a product to promote.
-Once you find a product, look for if they have any affiliate program for that product.
+Once you find a product, look for if they have an affiliate program for that product.

-If you found an affiliate programme for the product, sign up for the affiliate programme.
-Not all affiliate programme will accept you.
+If you found an affiliate program for the product, sign up for that.
+Not all affiliate programs will accept you.

-Once you are accepted into the affiliate programme, you will be given an affiliate link and/or banner ad code to promote the product.
+Once you are accepted into the affiliate program, you will be given an affiliate link and/or banner ad code to promote the product.